How to Grow Tree Philodendron (Split Leaf Philodendron)

 Thaumatophyllum bipinnatifidum (formerly Philodendron selloum syn.
 P. bipinnatifidum)

-It has vast green, glossy, heart-shaped leaves that are deeply lobed, with cuts so deep they reach almost to the center vein of the leaves.
+This tropical species has vast green, glossy, heart-shaped leaves that are deeply lobed, with cuts so deep they reach almost to the center vein.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-This plant is easily confused with another jumbo-size, bodacious tropical, Monstera deliciosa, which also has divided leaves and grows to be big and tall.
+This plant is easily confused with another jumbo-size, bodacious tropical, Monstera deliciosa, which also has divided leaves and grows big and tall.

 But those Swiss cheese plants may also have enclosed holes on their leaves, while T. bipinnatifidum has the deeply cut lobes only.